sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 }
 ```

-In this example, you'll see a button, once clicked, it will create the three books defined by the input in the hook.
+In this example, you'll see a button; once clicked, it will create the three books defined by the input in the hook.
 This happens thanks to the `mutate()` function from the hook which is the asynchronous call to the API.

 Then the mutation will be marked as _succeeded_ and will display the created book from the mutation's queried payload.